agentmorris/MegaDetector/megadetector/api/README.md

 # MegaDetector APIs

-Though many users run MegaDetector locally, we also package MegaDetector and associated inference scripts into two APIs that can process camera trap images in a variety of scenarios.
-This folder contains the source code of the APIs, and documentation on how to set them up.
-We don't currently operate any public API instances.
+Though many users run MegaDetector locally, we have packaged MegaDetector and associated inference scripts into two APIs that can process camera trap images in a variety of scenarios.
+This folder used to contain the source code of the APIs, and documentation on how to set them up.
+All of the code has been moved to the [archive](../archive/api) folder; what's left here is just documentation.

 ### Synchronous API

 This API is intended for real-time scenarios where a small number of images are processed at a time and latency is a priority.
-See documentation [here](synchronous).
+See documentation [here](../archive/synchronous).

 ### Batch processing API